Register your company with Air Corporate

-There are an extensive amount of advantages in incorporating your company in Hong Kong, though many miss out on these benefits as they are unaware of how easy it is to start and run a company in Hong Kong.
+There are an extensive amount of advantages to incorporating your company in Hong Kong, though many miss out on these benefits as they are unaware of how easy it is to start and run a company in Hong Kong.

 Step 1 – Choose a name and type of company

 The first step is the most obvious, as every company needs a name.

 This, however, may be more difficult than one may think considering that over 1.3 million companies have been listed in total on the companies registry in Hong Kong.

 Finding a name that hasn’t been taken by another company may therefore be more difficult.

 It would be advisable to come up with or brainstorm several name ideas for your new Hong Kong company.

 When coming up with a company name, you must ensure that the name does not infringe any intellectual property rights or “IPR.”

 In other words, the company name must be original, not linked to any existing trademarks, copyrighted items, et cetera.